-Poultry farm waste (dead birds and poultry litter feathers needs little long time for complete decomposition authors didn't even mention in any areas of MS!) was utilized to study the composting in two separate trails during summer and winter seasons.
-Composting was done in wooden bins (Mini composter) with a specification of 3 feet length x 3 feet width x 3 feet height designed as per the method of Donald et al., (1996).
-The floor of the compost bin was made impervious to prevent seepage of leachiates-spell and subsequent moisture and nutrient loss.
+Poultry farm waste (dead birds and poultry litter) was utilized to study the composting in two separate trails during summer and winter seasons.
+Composting was done in wooden bins (Mini composter) with a specification of 3 feet length x 3 feet width x 3 feet height (Image 1.) designed as per the method of Donald et al., (1996).
+The floor of the compost bin was made impervious to prevent seepage of leachate and subsequent moisture and nutrient loss.
 The sidewalls of the compost bins were made up of country wooden planks of 4 to 5 inches wide and one inch thick.
 An air space of 1-2 inch was provided between wooden planks to aid sufficient aeration to the compost piles (Plate: 1).
 Dead birds for the present study were collected from local poultry farms and stored at -5° C till sufficient carcasses were made available to fill all the compost bins in a single day.
 Similarly, poultry litter was collected from poultry farm of LPM Division.